htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

   ``include_env``.
 Also added new *condor_submit_dag* flag ``insert_env`` to
   directly set key=value pairs of information into the ``.condor.sub`` environment.
   :jira:`1580`

-- Added an attribute to the *condor_schedd* classad that advertises the number of late materialization jobs that have been submitted, but have not yet materialized.
-  The new attribute is called ``JobsUnmaterialized`` :jira:`1591`

 - New configuration parameter ``SEC_SCITOKENS_FOREIGN_TOKEN_ISSUERS``
   restricts which issuers' tokens will be accepted under